 How to do Virasana Yoga?

-Virasana yoga pose is a basic, seated posture which is adopted for meditation by Yoga experts.
+Virasana yoga pose is a basic, seated posture which is adapted for meditation by Yoga experts.
 One of the many benefits, however, of Virasana is that it helps in digesting food in a very efficient manner thus giving you relief from flatulence.
 After having your meals, sit in Virasana pose for about 5-10 minutes (or even longer if you wish to) and that’s it.
 Here are the steps to sit in Virasana pose:

 - Kneel down on your mat or floor keeping your thighs perpendicular to the floor